leogabac/suisave/docs/local/overview.md

 4. optionally check the effective config with `suisave config show`
 5. run `suisave run`

-The design favors predictable repetition.
-Once the drives and jobs are written down, the day-to-day habit becomes “mount the disk and run the command”.

-That may sound almost too simple, but that simplicity is the whole point.
+That may sound almost too simple, but that is the whole point.
 A backup tool is most useful when the routine is boring enough that you actually keep doing it.

 ## Next pages